How should a wife handle disrespect in marriage?

 Your husband might not be aware you feel disrespected by his action/inaction.

 One time as newlyweds, my husband and I were in a heated discussion when he, right in the middle of the conversation, stopped and asked I leave the room.

 He looked at me, shocked.
 He didn’t remember the conversation in that exact manner.
 He remembered requesting, not demanding to give him space.
 Then he added, “If you didn’t want to leave the room, why did you?”
-Which was good question but it set off another volley of emotions, but I’ll spare you the details.
+Which was good question but it set off another set of emotions.

 Bottom line here’s something worth looking into; before you decide my husband doesn’t respect me, perhaps you need to round back to these instances and figure out what he really means.

-Since we bring two different life views into the marriage, it’s likely he’s using a different filter.
+Since we bring two different life views into the marriage, there’s a chance your husband is using a different filter, language, outlook.
 Once you circle back, be ready to wrestle and talk it out because many of these filters have a long history attached to them.

 My husband didn’t see anything wrong with asking me to give him space because he believed I could say no if I didn’t want to.
 It’s how his brain worked then.
 (Of course, a much better approach would have been for him to excuse himself out of the room, not request me to.
 He and I learn a lot from hindsight!)

-I on the hand grew up being bossed around (disciplinarian parents and last-born of nine kids) and quickly resorted to childish hurts and reactions when triggered.
+I on the hand grew up being bossed around by disciplinarian parents and older siblings and quickly resorted to childish hurts and reactions when triggered.

 5. Make a decision